hngocanh/Wikipedia-Search/README.md

 That's it, now you can run tests with 'npm run test' - it will run tests in 3 browsers (chromium, firefox, webkit) in parallel.

-Bu default, the tests are run in headless mode.
+By default, the tests are run in headless mode.
 If you want to run them in headed mode, then change configuration to headless: true in playwright.config.js

 In order to view the test report, run 'npx playwright show-report'